dist159/socotra-car-form-app/README.md

 ## Perfomance and optimizacion

 Some components as the list item are being memoized to avoid additional renders when something in the list changes.
 Also, the result itself of some functions has been integrated with useMemo to avoid additional renders when executed as it should not change too often.
+Also I use reducers instead of useState for the main form as it handle multiple states making it more complex to use with useState.

 ## Opportunities of improvement